 Unfortunately, due to the almost universal recent adoption of videoconferencing across the world, it does not appear that any group has published best practices or guidelines on how to protect sensitive information in virtual proceedings.
 Virtually all information related to videoconferencing internationally or locally at the state and federal level has focused solely on making sure those using the technology know how to use it to participate in their respective hearings properly.
-Family law is more likely to deal with the following sensitive issue, and therefore, a greater level of care should be taken when considering virtual hearings, including:
+Family law is more likely to deal with the following sensitive issues, and therefore, a greater level of care should be taken when considering virtual hearings, including:

-- Mental health and substance abuse allegations and diagnoses, - Confidential and private financial information and proprietary business information, - Potential for identity fraud given the evidence presented, and - Potential for bullying/harassment during a remote video hearing.
+- Mental health and substance abuse allegations and diagnoses, - Confidential and private financial information and proprietary business information, - Potential for identity fraud given the evidence presented, and